InakiEh/Challenge-Preauth/README.md

 # Challenge-Preauth

-Inside the folder Game 1 and Game 2 are the solutions of the challenge.
+Inside the folder game-01 and game-02 are the solutions of the challenge.